Child maintenance lawyers

-However, it is worth knowing that private agreements are not legally enforceable, so if the non-resident parent stops making them, you may need to contact the (CMS) in order to make the other parent honour their financial commitments.
+However, it is worth knowing that private agreements are not legally enforceable, so if the non-resident parent stops making them, you may need to contact the Child Maintenance Service (CMS) in order to make the other parent honour their financial commitments.

-If you would like help or advice in reaching a private agreement for child maintenance, or any other aspect of child maintenance payments, speak to one of our family law experts today by calling or and we will call you.
+If you would like help or advice in reaching a private agreement for child maintenance, or any other aspect of child maintenance payments, speak to one of our family law experts today by calling 0330 041 5869 or contact us online today and we will call you.

 How do I get child maintenance from a violent ex-partner?